-Pediatric Hematologist/Oncologist with the Hematopoietic Stem Cell Transplant program at Rainbow Babies and Children’s Hospital in Cleveland.
-When the concept of a children’s cancer daycare was first discussed, Dr. Dalal not only believed it could be done but he believed it should be done.
+Dr. Dalal is a pediatric hematologist/oncologist with the Hematopoietic Stem Cell Transplant Program at Rainbow Babies and Children’s Hospital in Cleveland.
+When the concept of a children’s immune daycare was first discussed, Dr. Dalal not only believed it could be done, but he believed it should be done.
 From the beginning, he was a force that encouraged us to continue for the children of Kansas City and beyond.
-He served as Associate Division Director, Section of Hematopoietic Stem Cell Transplantation, and Kansas City, Missouri from 2011 to 2015 and Hematopoietic Stem Cell Transplantation Director from 2008 to 2015 where he pioneered various transplant techniques.
-He received his Medical Degree and completed a Pediatric Residency at State University of Gujarat, India, and a Pediatric Hematology/Oncology and BMT Residency at Johns Hopkins University in Baltimore.
+He served as associate division director, Section of Hematopoietic Stem Cell Transplantation, in Kansas City, Missouri from 2011 to 2015 and Hematopoietic Stem Cell Transplantation director from 2008 to 2015, where he pioneered various transplant techniques.
+He received his medical degree and completed a pediatric residency at State University of Gujarat, India, and a pediatric hematology/oncology and Bone Marrow Transplant residency at Johns Hopkins University in Baltimore.
 Dr. Dalal has been active in research with many published articles.
 He has served on many hospital committees and professional societies in the Kansas City region.
-A few Honors and Awards include: Best Teaching Attending for Fellows and Best Doctor, Kansas City
+A few honors and awards include Best Teaching Attending for Fellows and Best Doctor, Kansas City.

 Sue McCalley, PhD

-Polly is currently the Sr. Director for UMKC School of Education’s Edgar L. and Rheta A. Berkley Child and Family Development Center.
-Throughout her career Polly has been a classroom teacher, program accreditation specialist, executive director, faculty and university supervisor for early childhood students.
-She is a past president for The Mid America Association for the Education of Young Children, past board member for The Children’s Therapeutic Learning Center, Kansas Association for the Education of Young Children, Junior League of Minneapolis and served on the Chicago Metropolitan Association for the Education of Young Children Intergenerational Committee and The Winnetka Alliance for Early Childhood.
-In 2013 she was invited by the Missouri Department of Elementary & Secondary Education (DESE) to be part of the review process for Missouri Early Childhood Curriculum.
+Polly is currently the senior director for UMKC School of Education’s Edgar L. and Rheta A. Berkley Child and Family Development Center.
+Throughout her career, Polly has been a classroom teacher, program accreditation specialist, executive director, faculty and university supervisor for early childhood students.
+She is a past president for The Mid America Association for the Education of Young Children; past board member for The Children’s Therapeutic Learning Center, the Kansas Association for the Education of Young Children, and the Junior League of Minneapolis; and served on the Chicago Metropolitan Association for the Education of Young Children Intergenerational Committee and The Winnetka Alliance for Early Childhood.
+In 2013, she was invited by the Missouri Department of Elementary & Secondary Education (DESE) to be part of the review process for Missouri Early Childhood Curriculum.
 Her research interest focuses on emotional intelligence and social emotional learning.
 Understanding the importance of play in early childhood and the critical thinking skills developed through play are a fierce passion of hers.
-Two of her favorite quotes are “Play is the highest form of research” by Albert Einstein and “The creation of something new is not accomplished by the intellect but by the play instinct.”
-Carl Jung.
+Two of her favorite quotes are “Play is the highest form of research” by Albert Einstein and “The creation of something new is not accomplished by the intellect but by the play instinct” by Carl Jung.

-Polly holds a degree in Human Development and Family Living, Early Childhood Education from the University of Kansas and a Master of Arts in Organizational Management, with an emphasis in Emotional Intelligence, from Concordia University-St. Paul, St. Paul Minnesota.
+Polly has a degree in Human Development and Family Living, Early Childhood Education from the University of Kansas and a master's degree in Organizational Management, with an emphasis in Emotional Intelligence, from Concordia University-St. Paul, St. Paul Minnesota.